twplatformlabs/circleci-kube-ops/README.md

 Capabilities provided by orb using remote image at runtime:
 - kube-bench

 Packages available on the executor, can not be overridden using orb:
-- docker # for using kind in operator-sdk build pipelines
-- curl
-- wget
 - python3
 - ruby
 - nodejs
 - npm
 - pip: awscli